 Working with Conduits in Electrician Training

-Electrical conduit is the tube that protects the wiring of a circuit.
+The electrical conduit is the tube that protects the wiring of a circuit.
 Working as an electrician you will have to use conduit often, manipulating it, shaping, it and measuring it to make sure it adequately fits the circuit you are installing or fixing.

 - Hand Bender.
 Conduit is often made of metal and needs to be bent to fit a space.
-A hand bender is a tool used to bend a piece of conduit by hand.
+A hand blender is a tool used to bend a piece of conduit by hand.
 This tool comes in different sizes to match the job as needed.

 - Four Bend Saddle.
-In electrician training you will also learn to create a four bend saddle, a four-way bend in conduit to avoid obstacles and to fit the conduit to a particular space.
+In electrician training, you will also learn to create a four bend saddle, a four-way bend in conduit to avoid obstacles and to fit the conduit to a particular space.

 - Working with conduit and manipulating it to fit a space means doing some calculations.
 Gain refers to how much extra distance you get out of conduit by not bending it, by taking a straight path instead.
 This has to be calculated to get the right fit.

 - This is the term used for the actual bends that are put in the conduit.
 Getting around an obstacle typically includes two offsets in the conduit, the first bend to go around it and the second to get back on the original path.

 - When bending conduit around obstacles, you naturally lose some of the length of the conduit.
 The amount by which a piece of conduit is lessened because a bend is called the shrink.